Note: If

 him.
 "Three months later, I got a call, asking me if I wanted to be a

 dancer for the BAD tour," he said.
-According to him, dancing along side Jackson was a dream
+According to him, dancing along side

-fulfilled during the filming of "Smooth Criminal," but Garcia said
+Jackson was a dream fulfilled during the filming of "Smooth

-dancing live on stage with him is an experience he will never forget.
+Criminal," but Garcia said dancing live on stage with him is an experience

 Looking